vcmirko/ansible-lod/README.md

 # Start experimenting and first tests (under MAF category)

 1. Form 1 : Create Svm => allows you to create a basic svm
-2. Form 2 : Create Svm DR => allow you to create an svm with svm-dr
+2. Form 2 : Create Svm DR => allows you to create an svm with svm-dr

 ... come back, more forms and playbooks will be added.
 ... in rhel1 under /srv/apps/ansible-lod/ you can run the refresh.sh script, it will refresh new forms and playbook from git